 The proposed interim tennis club project would be located in the eastern part of San Francisco, between Lombard and Cesar Chavez streets, and east of Divisadero Street/Castro Street; however, a specific location has yet to be identified.
 The cumulative projects in the vicinity of the interim tennis club site could increase automobile traffic in the area, which combined with automobile traffic increase from the interim tennis club could result in significant cumulative impacts on transit service, bicycling, and walking conditions.
 However, the proposed interim tennis club project would not create potentially hazardous conditions for bicyclists or pedestrians, or otherwise interfere with bicycle or pedestrian accessibility to the interim tennis club site and adjoining areas and would not be expected to contribute considerably to any significant cumulative impact to bicycling and walking conditions.
-Similarly, given the expected number of vehicle trips, the proposed interim tennis club project would not be considerably to any significant cumulative impact to transit services.
-Therefore, the proposed interim tennis club project would not be expected to contribute considerably to any significant cumulative impact to transit services.
+Similarly, given the expected number of vehicle trips, the proposed interim tennis club project to transit services.
 Therefore, the proposed interim tennis club project would not combine with cumulative impact to transit services.
+Therefore, the proposed interim tennis club project would not combine with cumulative impact on transit service, bicycling and walking conditions.